 Borders make attractive frames for text, pictures, or entire pages.
 You can customize borders to complement your document by experimenting with Word’s built-in styles.

 First you add the text border, then you format it.

 Note: To add a border to text, select the text.
 On the Home tab, click the small down arrow next to the Borders button, and choose an option.
-To learn more, see Add borders to text.
+To learn more, see Add a border to some text.